For some of us, telegraph keys are objects of beauty. Indeed, some of the rarer models are quite valuable.

 These are the simplest means of sending Morse code.
 They are really just finely balanced switches to turn the radio transmitter on and off.
 But it’s impossible to send much faster than about 15 words a minute on a straight key without a lot of wrist strain.
 Yes, Repetitive Strain Injury or Occupational Overuse Syndrome existed long before the keyboard and mouse; the old telegraphers referrred to it as “glass arm”.

 This lovely key was a gift from Sichao BG5HSC who brought it from China for me in August 2016.
 It is quite heavy and has a very smooth action.
 I have it set up with extremely close spacing and it is a pleasure to use.

 At right is the document that came with the key, showing it was made in 1973.

 This was my first key, given to me by a veteran ham who worked with my father.
 I used it to learn the code for my licence exam, and then used it on the air until I moved up to a semi-automatic key.

 Although it has a much thinner and lighter base, this Speed-X key works just as well as the earlier version.
 It has the “Navy-style” double-decker knob which I prefer.
 I have mounted it on 6mm thick clear acrylic.

 This is an old double-contact key for landline telegraphy.

 This key was in a box of “junk” I was given.
-As you can see by the rust, the base and lever are steel.
+As you can see, the base, lever and some other parts are steel (and they were very rusty) while the trunnion assembly is brass.
 Such keys were made by trainees in the E&W School at Wigram Air Base in Christchurch during World War 2.